jessepav/lacygoill-wiki-backup/vim/vim9.md

 Not sure what that means...

-But the error will still correctly be raised later, at runtime:
+But the error will still correctly be given later, at runtime:
 ```vim
 vim9script
 def Func()